ulisesfestin/Medicate-Backend/README.md

 - Alerts for the user and/or family in case a dose is missed or an error occurs in the administration of the medication.

 Communication with the primary care physician:
-- Integrate the option to send treatment compliance reports to the physician, so that they are informed about the patient's progress and can intervene if necessary.
+- Integrate the option to send treatment compliance reports to the physician, so that he/she is informed about the patient's progress and can intervene if necessary.

 # Conclusion
 This application would provide a comprehensive solution to help the elderly people manage their medication effectively, thus improving their quality of life and reducing the risk of health-related complications.